-Each article must be the work of a homemaker member and must have been completed during the past two (2) years.
+Each article must be the work of an Extension Homemaker member and must have been completed during the past 2 years.

-Champion (purple ribbon) entries from previous years in each category or subcategory are not eligible for in another KEHA cultural arts contest.
+Champion (purple ribbon) entries from previous years in each category or subcategory are not eligible for entry in another KEHA cultural arts contest.

 Areas may exhibit one item from each category and/or subcategory.
-Maximum number 89 for 2017.
+Maximum number is 89 for 2018.

-Identification of item should be on tag provided by state.
+Identification of item should be on tag provided by state and attached to exhibit.

-The Exhibitor and/or their representative are responsible for transporting exhibits to and from the state meeting.
+The exhibitor and/or their representative is responsible for transporting exhibits to and from the state meeting.

-Each Exhibitor must provide their own materials to properly display their item.
+Each exhibitor must provide their own materials to properly display their item.
 Tape and nails cannot be used on the walls.
 If items are best displayed vertically, please provide an easel or means of hanging exhibit from the wall.
-All items used for display should be labeled with the Exhibitor name.
+All items used for display should be labeled with exhibitor name.